-I faked typing.
+I pretended I was typing.
 I let the sound of my keyboard clicking drown out the awkward silence, hoping you would get the hint that I was too ashamed to provide an answer.
-But instead, you leaned a bit toward me, waiting for my response.
+But instead, you leaned forward a bit toward me, waiting for my response.
 And so I gave it to you

 “Last year, I was a wreck.
 I made a series of bad decisions that ultimately led me to this moment,” I answered vaguely.

 “You know what the beauty of today is?” you asked.
 I was not sure if this was still in connection with what I just said, or you just decided to go off topic.
-“The beauty of today is that it is just one day.
-Twenty-four hours to let those who are lucky enough to be happy with someone to enjoy and affirm their love.
+“The beauty of today is that it is just one day: Twenty-four hours to let those who are lucky enough to find someone to enjoy and affirm their love.
 As for people like us, today is just twenty-four hours to reflect on what went wrong.”

 I was just amazed.
 I was embarrassed to think how it showed in my face, but I was at awe.

 “In the end, today is just that—today.
-We’ll have thousands more of ‘todays’ to make things right,” you continued.
+We’ll have a lot more ‘todays’ to make things right,” you continued.
 “I mean, I hope to God we make things right somehow,” you added with a laugh.

 “Wow,” was all I could say.